-An introductory course to the field of seismology for intermediate to advanced undergraduate and first-year graduate students.
-The physics of seismic wave propagation provide quantitative constraints on the structure of Earth’s solid interior from crust to core.
-Earthquake source theory is necessary for describing relevant earthquake statistics and forecasting earthquake hazards.
-The course will introduce fundamental concepts of elasticity, stress, strain, and seismometer design, the derivation of the seismic wave equation, and its application to describing the full seismic spectrum, i.e., compressional and shear body waves, surface waves, and normal modes.
+This course introduces the theoretical foundations of seismology.
+Seismology is the study of Earth’s elastic vibrations, the sources that generate them, and the structures through which they propagate.
+It is a geophysical discipline that has a remarkable diversity of applications to critical issues facing society and plays a leading role in addressing key scientific frontiers involving Earth’s dynamic systems (Lay et al., 2009).
+Students will learn the physics of seismic wave propagation which provides quantitative constraints on the structure of Earth’s solid interior from crust to core.
+Students will learn about Earthquake source theory, which is necessary for describing earthquake statistics and forecasting earthquake hazards.
+The course will also cover fundamental concepts of elasticity, stress, strain, seismometer design, the derivation of the seismic wave equation, and its application to describing the full seismic spectrum, i.e., compressional and shear body waves, surface waves, and normal modes.